devendrapoonia/postman-clone-improved/README.md

 # Postman-Clone-improved
-This is a project that help you in GET and POST requests.
+This project help you in GET and POST requests.

 To use this project you need a server.